 If you have breast cancer

 If you have a breast cancer gene abnormality and you develop breast cancer, your doctor will work with you to determine how your BRCA status might affect your treatment decisions.
-For example, if you have a BRCA1 mutation, the breast cancer is less likely to be estrogen receptor-positive, which means that you may not be a candidate for treatment with hormonal therapy.
+For example, if you have a BRCA1 mutation, the breast cancer is less likely to be estrogen-receptor-positive, which means that you may not be a candidate for treatment with hormonal therapy.
 If you have a BRCA2 mutation, however, you are more likely to be a candidate for hormonal therapy.
+Because research on the PALB2 gene is ongoing, it’s not clear yet if cancers caused by a PALB2 mutation are likely to have specific characteristics.

 You’ll also want to talk with your doctor about reducing the risk of a new, second breast cancer or ovarian cancer.
 Women with breast cancer and a BRCA1 or BRCA2 abnormality have a significantly greater risk of developing a new, second breast cancer, as well as ovarian cancer.